solving-for-value/sfv-book-resources/README.md

 sander@masteringagility.com OR ryan@optilearn.co.uk

 ## Additional Resources
-If you would like to share and add useful resources into this repository, then please feel free to make a pull request into our reader-created-resources for us to consider.
+If you would like to share and add useful resources into this repository, then please feel free to make a pull request for us to consider.

 Thank you for engaging with our book and our community.